Weather Averages for Majorca in July

 7th July 2015 to 14th July 2015

-This foodie fair takes place in a small fishing village located on the coast of Majorca and is dedicated to shellfish, fish and all things marine.
+This foodie fair takes place in a small fishing village on the coast and is dedicated to shellfish, fish and all things marine.
 Local restaurants team up to offer traditional local dishes alongside locally-produced wine – all for very affordable prices.
 To take part, all you need to do is pick up a ticket at the Porto Cristo Tourist Office for a very small fee then work your way around the venues, picking and choosing which dishes you want to try.
 Not only is this a great method to get to know Majorcan food, but it’s also a wonderful way to spend an afternoon or evening.